slettner/5-euro-k8s-cluster/README.md

 sudo reboot
 ```

-## Setup
+## 🕸 Setup A Network

-The cluster setup requires some steps.
-Start the cluster with flannel as network:
+Start the cluster with flannel as a network:
 ```
 sudo sysctl net.bridge.bridge-nf-call-iptables=1
 ```